 BHS 830 G Grand Rounds in Pathology.
-Case presentations and discussion in surgical pathology, forensics, and radiation oncology in the medical grand rounds format.
-This one credit course will have a series of sessions with pathologists and/ or other specialty physicians from hospitals in the Capitol District presenting a series of interesting cases.
-The presentations will illustrate patient symptomatology, the entire process of diagnostics and patient management and clinical outcomes thus integrating diagnostic testing and their critical role in optimal patient outcomes.
+This course is composed of case presentations and discussion of surgical pathology, forensics, and radiation oncology in the medical grand rounds format.
+Pathologists and/ or other specialty physicians from hospitals in the Capitol District will present patient symptomatology, the process of diagnostics and patient management and clinical.
 (1)